Orthognathic surgery, before and after photos are displayed with patient consent.

 - Reduction in Treatment Time – A combined orthodontic and surgical approach can be completed in a shorter period of time since movement of the jawbone to a better anatomical position may decrease the amount of orthodontic treatment that is necessary.

-At your consultation visit, the doctor and his staff will review your health history.
+At your consultation visit, Dr. Richard Joseph and his staff will review your health history.
 We will review your functional and esthetic concerns.
 The doctor will examine and make measurements of your head and face.
 We will review the surgical options and inform you of alternative forms of treatment.
-You will be shown before and after photos of patients with similar diagnosis.
+You will be shown before and after photos of patients with similar diagnoses.

 Surgical Workup and Treatment Planning